 Substantiation

 As with all comparisons, superlative claims must be presented in a way which is unlikely to mislead.
-The CAP Code requires advertisers to hold documentary evidence to substantiate claims that consumers are likely to regard as objective and that are capable of objective substantiation.
-See also Comparisons: Identifiable competitors and Comparisons: General.
+The CAP Code requires advertisers to hold documentary evidence to substantiate claims that consumers are likely to regard as objective and that are capable of objective substantiation (Rule 3.7).

 The likely interpretation of an unqualified superlative claim will depend on the product or service advertised and the context in which the claim appears.
 The nature of the evidence required to substantiate superlative claims will depend on how it is likely to be understood by its audience.

 Self-reported consumer data will not be sufficient to support a claim that would otherwise require objective substantiation.
-Marketers should not rely on consumer perception data, or the fact that they have recieved awards, to support claims for which they do not hold objective substantiation (Hutchison 3G UK Ltd t/a 3, 24 February 2021).
+Marketers should not rely on consumer perception data, or the fact that they have received awards, to support claims for which they do not hold objective substantiation (Telefonica UK Ltd t/a O2, 22 September 2021 and Hutchison 3G UK Ltd t/a 3, 24 February 2021).
 For further advice see Comparisons based on awards and surveys.

 Verifiability

-When making comparisons with identifiable competitors, as well as holding evidence to substantiate any claims, advertisers must ensure that their meaning is clear, they compare products or services intended for the same purpose, and are verifiable (3.33 – 3.40).
+When making comparisons with identifiable competitors, as well as holding evidence to substantiate any claims, advertisers must ensure that their meaning is clear, that they compare products or services intended for the same purpose, and that the claims are verifiable (rules 3.33 – 3.37).
 For detailed guidance on these requirements see Comparisons: Identifiable competitors and Comparisons: Verifiability.

 Because objective superlative claims are, by their nature, comparisons with all competitors, they are likely to be considered comparisons with identifiable competitors and must be verifiable.

 To make a claim verifiable, the advertiser should set out the relevant information in the ad or signpost how the information used to make that comparison can be checked by the audience.
 The information required to make a claim verifiable will depend entirely on the specific comparison and the evidence used to support it.
-Generally speaking, marketers should include, or direct consumers to, sufficient objective information and data to ensure that consumers are able to check the claims are accurate for themselves (see Vodafone Ltd, 28 July 2021).
+Marketers should include, or direct consumers to, sufficient objective information and data to ensure that consumers are able to check the claims are accurate for themselves.
+For examples of unverified superlative claims, see RoofSURE Ltd, 19 April 2023 in which the ASA ruled on a ‘world’s most efficient claim’ and Waterwipes UC, 8 March 2023 in respect of a ‘world’s purest…’ claim.

 If verifying the comparison requires specialist knowledge, consumers should be able to get a knowledgeable and independent person or organisation to verify the comparison for them.
 Providing incomplete or inaccessible information, for example, behind a paywall, is unlikely to be considered sufficient (Procter & Gamble UK, 27 May 2020).